postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

 ## Incidents on Splunk On-Call

 An incident on Splunk On-Call consists of basic information from a monitor that has failed, including the number of errors and failed tests.
 It also provides a direct link to the failing monitor.
-This integration automatically acknowledges a triggered incident if the subsequent run succeeds.
+This integration automatically acknowledges a triggered incident if the next run succeeds.

 [![victorops view](https://assets.postman.com/postman-docs/58843343.png)](https://assets.postman.com/postman-docs/58843343.png)